CIT2202/basic-functions/notes.md

 ## Returning values

-As well accepting 'input' via parameters functions can also produce 'output'.
+As well accepting 'input' via parameters, functions can also produce 'output'.
 They can send data back using a _return_ statement.
 The return statement sends a value back to the point in the script the function was called from.
 In this example, a value of 8 is returned and assigned to the variable `$numDoubled`.

 ```php
 function doubleIt(int $num):int